univention/univention-corporate-server/doc/changelog/index.rst

 * The detection of active requests has been corrected so that module processes cannot be exited anymore if there are still open requests.
-This was broken since :uv:bug:`56198` erratum 721 (:uv:bug:`56575`).
+This was broken since :uv:bug:`56198` :uv:erratum:`5.0x721` (:uv:bug:`56575`).

 * The configured maximum request body size is now respected (:uv:bug:`56510`).

 * The maximum number of parallel HTTP connections from the UMC-Server to UMC module processes has been raised from 10 to unlimited (:uv:bug:`56828`).

-* User preferences (such as favorite UMC modules) could not be set via old UMC clients from UCS systems <= UCS 5.0-3.
+* User preferences (such as favorite |UCSUMC| modules) could not be set via old UMC clients from UCS systems before UCS 5.0-3.
 The functionality has been restored (:uv:bug:`56753`).

 * Explicit defaults for cookie settings were added to